ShaolunWang/computer-system/README.md

 Please note that the description of the course work might be updated from time to time to clarify things or fix mistakes.

+# Marking #

+The marking will be done using an automated script on a Linux DICE machine using Java 8 (1.8 runtime).
+The marking will be a function of the number of successful tests that pass.

 # Scoreboard #
-We will automatically run a series of hidden test inputs with your programs about twice a day.
+We will automatically run a series of test inputs with your programs about twice a day and update a scoreboard with the results.
 The scoreboard is provided as a best effort service, do not rely on it as it may come down unexpectedly: no guarantees are offered.

-[link to scoreboard be added soon]

-# Marking #

-The marking will be done using an automated script on a DICE machine using Java 8 (1.8 runtime).
-The marking will be a function of the number of successful tests that pass.
+The scoreboard will help you to verify your programs are working correctly on DICE and resolve any issues before the final submission.

+The scoreboard is anonymous and you will receive an email with your scoreboard alias [all aliases have been emailed to the class at this point in time].

 # Setup #